confused-Techie/atom-backend/docs/build.md

 * `start`: Starts the Backend Server normally.
 Using your `app.yaml` for all needed values.
 This is what's used in production but is not recommended for development purposes.
 * `test`: This runs all tests written, which isn't always wanted.
 For the requirements and expectations when running `test` read the documentation for both `test:unit` and `test:integration`.
-* `test:unit`: This is used for unit testing, where all calls to other API's or data sources are intentionally served false static data instead of completing the normal API call.
+* `test:unit`: This is used for unit testing, where all calls to other APIs or data sources are intentionally served false static data instead of completing the normal API call.
   - Sets `NODE_ENV=test`
   - Sets `PULSAR_STATUS=test`
   - Runs the unit tests located in `./src/tests` using `jest`